 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-It's time to go bake some Vegan Digestive Biscuits, put the kettle on, make some tea and relax!
+It's time to bake some Vegan Digestive Biscuits, put the kettle on, make some tea and relax!
 Who's with me?

 I thought long and hard about what to call this recipe.
-Should I stick to my roots and call them 'Digestive Biscuits' or, as I now live in Canada and most of you are from the USA and Canada, should I call them 'Digestive Cookies'?
+Should I stick to my roots and call them 'Digestive Biscuits' or, as I now live in Canada, and most of you are from the USA and Canada, should I call them 'Digestive Cookies'?

-What are Digestive Biscuits?
+What Are Digestive Biscuits?

-Digestive biscuits are pretty similar in taste and texture to the iconic American graham cracker.
 They were originally created by two doctors in 1839 as a digestive aid.
-The bicarbonate of soda (or baking soda as my Canadian and American friends know it as) was added to them to act as an antacid.
-This doesn't make them sound too appealing, but honestly, they are extremely delicious so please stick with me!
+Bicarbonate of soda (or baking soda, as my Canadian and American friends know it) was added to them to act as an antacid, hence the name.
+This doesn't make them sound too appealing, but honestly, they are extremely delicious, so please stick with me!

-My Vegan Digestive Biscuits are dairy, refined sugar and refined flour-free and they contain a relatively low quantity of oil and sugar.
-The wholegrain spelt flour gives them a delicious nuttiness and the oatmeal adds to the slightly nubbly texture.
-My recipe does not include the traditional bicarbonate of soda/baking soda so I am afraid they won't act as an antacid!
-I tried them with and without and to be honest it didn't make any difference to their appearance or taste so why bother?
+You'll notice that my recipe does not include the traditional bicarbonate of soda/baking soda, so I am afraid they won't act as an antacid!
+I tried them with and without, and to be honest it didn't make any difference to their appearance or taste, so why bother? 🤷♀️

 Recipe